Doomsday (DC Comics): The Death of Superman

-After freeing one arm and breaking out of his buried vault, The Ultimate went on a rampage in Midwestern America, where he first encountered the Justice League.
-He defeated the entire team of superheroes in a matter of minutes, which attracted the attention of Superman.
-Most notable is that the creature fought the whole time literally with one hand tied behind his back (due to his ancient burial cables), yet was still able to lay waste to all opposition and much of the surrounding area.
-The only Justice Leaguer who could defend herself against the creature was Maxima.
-The creature gained its new name when League member Booster Gold remarked that the rampage resembled "the arrival of Doomsday".
-The comment reached the broadcast media and led to the creature becoming known by its new name of Doomsday.
-Five Leaguers, including Superman, combined their energy powers to take down Doomsday, but succeeded only in destroying the last of his burial cables, allowing him to use both hands, thus worsening the crisis.
+After freeing one arm and breaking out of his buried vault, The Ultimate went on a rampage in Midwestern America, where he encountered the Justice League.
+He defeated the Justice League in a matter of minutes, which attracted the attention of Superman.
+The Ultimate fought with one hand tied behind his back by his ancient burial cables.
+Since the Ultimate could not introduce himself, when League member Booster Gold called him "Doomsday" in an off-panel scene, the name stuck.
+Five Leaguers, including Superman, combined their energy powers to create an assault capable of killing Doomsday, but he shielded himself with the last of his burial cables, which were destroyed by the attack, allowing him to use both hands.

-During his rampage, Doomsday's interest was captured by billboards and television spots advertising violent wrestling competitions held in Metropolis, which appealed to his blood lust and enticed the otherwise mindless creature to head towards the city.
-In counterattacking the creature, Superman found that his opponent's power was more than a match for his own and was getting stronger.
-He realized that if Doomsday actually reached Metropolis, the resulting battle could conceivably destroy the city and kill millions of innocent people.
-Doomsday developed a strong desire to murder Superman, a desire that was later explained in the Hunter/Prey miniseries: "from the agony of continually dying during his creation process, Doomsday developed in his genes the ability to sense anyone Kryptonian, as well as an overriding instinct to treat any such being as an automatic threat".

-In the space of a few issues of the Superman comic book series, Doomsday battled Superman in a titanic struggle, leading the hero to conclude that the creature would continue to attack relentlessly and endlessly, with no fear or compassion.
-Matters came to a head in Superman (vol. 2) #75, wherein both Doomsday and Superman beat each other to death in front of the Daily Planet building in Metropolis.
+Doomsday's interest was captured by billboards and television spots directing people to wrestling competitions held in Metropolis, which led the otherwise mindless creature to head towards the city.
+Superman found that Doomsday's power was more than a match for his own and getting stronger.
+Though in the original story Doomsday shows no interest in Superman, ignoring him whenever possible, it was retconned in the Hunter/Prey miniseries that Doomsday developed a strong desire to murder Superman: "from the agony of continually dying during his creation process, Doomsday developed in his genes the ability to sense anyone Kryptonian, as well as an overriding instinct to treat any such being as an automatic threat".
+In Superman (vol. 2) #75, Doomsday and Superman beat each other to death in front of the Daily Planet building in Metropolis.

 Following the battle, four super-beings appeared and took up Superman's mantle, two of them declaring themselves to be the real Superman.
-One was a half-man/half-machine who greatly resembled Superman with cybernetic implants where Superman had sustained the greatest amount of damage from Doomsday's blows.
-This "Superman" took custody of Doomsday's body.
-After strapping the body to an asteroid with an electronic device attached, the cyborg flung Doomsday into deep space on a trajectory supposedly certain to never intersect any other planet.
-The issue ended with a panel of a reawakened and laughing Doomsday, still chained to the asteroid but otherwise alive.
+One, Cyborg Superman, had cybernetic implants where Superman had sustained the greatest amount of damage from Doomsday's blows.
+This "Superman" strapped Doomsday's body to an asteroid with an electronic device attached, and flung Doomsday into deep space on a trajectory supposedly certain to never intersect any other planet.
+Doomsday reawakened, still chained to the asteroid but otherwise alive.